uaudrey/task-list-front-end/project-docs/wave-01.md

 **Learn Topics: React Components, Props, and State & Event Handling required for this wave**

-## Setup

-Use the following steps to get started:

-1. One team member should fork and clone the repository.
-1. Add other team member(s) as collaborators in GitHub
-1. Run `yarn install` to install dependencies.
-1. Run `yarn start` to run the local development server.

 ## State & Event Handling

 In Wave 01, we will explore the starter code for Task List Front End.